 Period(s) of Occupation: Medieval period, 14th - 17th century, Transylvania, Kingdom of Hungary

 Local day trips to museums and sites of interest in Baia Mare are included in the program fee but we also offer an optional 2 night/3 day field trip to Zarnesti Bear Sanctuary (Libearty) and Bran Castle, otherwise known as “Dracula’s Castle”, in Brasov.
-This optional trip will add $300 to the total program fee and will include a private bus journey from Baia Mare to Brasov for our group (approximately 6 hours), and double or triple occupancy lodging in hotels in Brasov for 2 nights.
+This optional trip will add $300 to the total program fee and will include the journey from Baia Mare to Brasov for our group, and double or triple occupancy lodging in hotels in Brasov for 2 nights.
 Due to different customizable ticket options, the price will not include admission to either the sanctuary or the castle (around 5 to 10 USD for each), but it will include a private tour of Libearty.
 Students who do not wish to take the optional trip may stay in Baia Mare and will not be required to pay the additional $300 trip supplement.

 Project Size: 1-24 participants